Actor Behavior

 In the Actors documentation there are many examples on how actors represent variables and get shared between actors and tasks:

-• In the table-tennis example player actors working on different threads share a print server actor controlling access to the stdio variable.
+- In the table-tennis example player actors working on different threads share a print server actor controlling access to the

-• In more complicated cases of resource sharing you can use a :genserver actor.
+:guardactor, which will manage access to them. - In more complicated cases of resource sharing you can use a

 To model concurrently shared objects or data as actors is a common and successful pattern in actor programming.
 It makes it easier to write clear, correct concurrent programs.
 Unlike common tasks or also shared variables, actors are particularly suitable for this modeling because